vrw-GH/ignident/dev/wp/wp-content/plugins/wp-seopress/readme.txt

 12. Schema metabox

 == Changelog ==
-= 8.9.0.2 =
-* FIX An issue with the universal SEO metabox

-= 8.9.0.1 =
-* FIX Undefined variables in XML sitemaps
-* FIX Incorrect last mod date with specific timezone for XML Index Sitemap
-* FIX CSS Z-index for chatbot

-= 8.9 <a href="https://www.seopress.org/newsroom/product-news/seopress-8-9/">Read the blog post update</a> =
+= 9.1 <a href="https://www.seopress.org/newsroom/product-news/seopress-9-1/">Read the blog post update</a> =
+* NEW GPT-5 to generate meta title, description and alt text (PRO)
+* NEW Import global settings from AIOSEO plugin
+* NEW Instantly adds SEO-friendly alt text to your images at upload—automatically pulled from your WooCommerce product variation
-* NEW Add our AI chatbot to our settings page to get help faster (PRO)
+* NEW Add a Resume button to our Site Audit feature (PRO)
-* NEW Microsoft Clarity User Consent mode
-* NEW Replace the Referer column by Full Origin in our Redirect Manager: more useful, especially with multidomain/multilingual websites
+* NEW Set a custom batch size for the Site Audit (PRO)
+* NEW Quickly block DeepSeek AI crawlers from the robots.txt file (PRO)
-* NEW UI for automatic schemas
+* NEW Hook "seopress_watch_taxonomy_for_redirects" to filter taxonomies to watch for redirect suggestions https://www.seopress.org/support/hooks/filter-taxonomies-to-watch-for-automatic-redirections/
-* INFO Update Admin Columns PRO integration (minimum version 6.0 is now required).
-From version 7, the integration will be directly provided by ACP.
+* INFO Pass the Post ID to this filter: seopress_pro_video_sitemap_content (https://www.seopress.org/support/hooks/filter-content-used-to-find-new-video-for-xml-video-sitemap/)
+* INFO Remove IP address column in Redirect Manager
-* INFO Add caching to last modified date for XML Index sitemap
+* INFO Improve UX for Site Audit
-* INFO UI - Add schema keys to automatic schemas (SEO, PRO, Schemas)
-* INFO NEW notice when using Google Indexing API
-* INFO WPML integration improved for automatic translations
+* INFO Improve UX/UI for robots.txt feature
-* INFO Image for the hiringOrganization sub-schema in the Job automatic schema is no longer required
-* FIX XML Index sitemap last modified date
+* FIX Unauthorized download issue (PRO)
-* FIX An issue with Admin Columns PRO
+* FIX An issue with Rank Math importer
+* FIX CSS for AI Live Chat
+* FIX Allow zero (0) as a valid value for manual text fields in automatic schemas
+* FIX Custom breadcrumbs saving with Elementor/default WP editor
-* FIX A compatibility issue with WP 6.8 and our blocks causing performance issue when scrolling the post content from the Block Editor
+* FIX ACF compatibility issue with CPT and our Redirect Manager
+* FIX Primary category in specific cases for singular XML sitemaps / archive pages
+* FIX Table of Contents block with synced patterns
+* FIX JSON FAQ schema with our FAQ block

 <a href="https://www.seopress.org/changelog/" target="_blank">View our complete changelog</a>
 <a href="https://www.seopress.org/support/guides/how-to-downgrade-seopress-pro-to-a-previous-version/" target="_blank">Need to downgrade/rollback?</a>